 - Finally, Jake Hager and Cody Rhodes are both ex-WWE wrestlers who came off of ridiculous gimmicks (the 'We the people' thing and Stardust), but while Hager went to establish himself in the MMA world, Rhodes became an indie wrestling standout and founder of AEW.

-- Rearrange the Song: When Jericho and MJF began teaming up, they used a mashup of "Judas" and "Better Than You" (MJF's theme) as their entrance music.
+- Rearrange the Song: When Jericho and MJF began teaming up, they used a mashup of "Judas" and "Dig Deep" (MJF's theme) as their entrance music.

 - Shout-Out: During the COVID-19 pandemic, when wrestling activities were heavily restricted, the Inner Circle met up with each other on FaceTime in segments called "the Bubbly Bunch".

 - Sixth Ranger: MJF became the first man to join the group since its foundation after beating Jericho in a match at Full Gear 2020, with his bodyguard Wardlow joining as well (the Seventh Ranger?).